aosabook/500lines/functionalDB/chapter.md

 #### Evolution

 A first usage of the basic accessors is to provide a "read-into-the-past" API.
 This is possible as in our database, an update operation is done by appending a new layer (as oppose to overwriting).
-Therefore we can use the *prev-ts* property of an attribute look at the attribute at that layer, and continue going back in time looking deeper into history, thus observing the how the attribute’s value evolved throughout time.
+Therefore we can use the *prev-ts* property of an attribute look at the attribute at that layer, and continue going back in time looking deeper into history, thus observing how the attribute’s value evolved throughout time.

 The function *evolution-of* does exactly that, and return a sequence of pairs - each consist of the timestamp and value of an attribute’s update.
 ````clojure